berehx/myapp/readme.txt

-Hello DevOps! how are you?
+1.Hello DevOps! how are you?
-added logic
+2.added logic